Skip to Main Content

 If you already have an auto insurance policy in place, it should be easy to transfer coverage from one vehicle to another, or to add the car to your existing policy.
 Simply contact your insurance provider by telephone or log in to your account online to make changes.

-However, if you do choose to maintain your current insurance policy, you may still find it beneficial to compare car insurance quotes.
-Buying a new car could be the perfect time to re-evaluate your insurance needs, and you might be able to find a cheaper company that could help offset the higher car payment that you may now have after your new purchase.
+However, if you choose to maintain your current insurance policy, comparing car insurance quotes may still be beneficial.
+Buying a new car could be the perfect time to re-evaluate your insurance needs, and you might be able to find a cheaper company that could help offset the higher car payment you may now have after your new purchase.

 Frequently asked questions

-• Usually, the dealership will not allow you to take your new vehicle home without providing proof of insurance.
+• Usually, the dealership only allows you to take your new vehicle home if you provide proof of insurance.
 If you already have an existing policy, some companies may extend coverage to your new vehicle for the first 30 days of ownership.
 Still, most insurance professionals recommend avoiding this route, as only your current coverage will apply to your new vehicle.
-For instance, if your old car only has liability coverage, then that’s all the coverage that your new car will have, too.
+For instance, if your old car only has liability coverage, that’s all your new car will have.
 Although it may not be the most exciting aspect of buying a new car, obtaining coverage is essential in ensuring you have the proper financial protection.

 • No, most states require you to have a certain level of liability coverage to drive legally.
 If you are financing or leasing your vehicle, you will more than likely have additional coverage requirements you must meet, such as comprehensive and collision and in the case of leasing, higher liability limits.

-• Often, because the new car has a higher actual cash value, the cost to insure it can be higher as well.
-However, if the new car is equipped with safety features and upgrades, it may help you qualify for lower premiums.
+• The cost to insure it can also be higher because the new car has a higher actual cash value.
+However, if the new car has safety features and upgrades, it may help you qualify for lower premiums.

-• You can save on new car insurance by shopping around for the best cheap insurance options, considering which types of coverages are most necessary and qualifying for insurance discounts.
+• You can save on new car insurance by shopping around for the best cheap insurance options, considering which types of coverage are most necessary and qualifying for insurance discounts.